-One of MetaVR's several urban warfare terrain databases is the geospecific high-resolution virtual Leschi Town training facility.
+One of MVRsimulation's several urban warfare terrain databases is the geospecific high-resolution virtual Leschi Town training facility.
 This virtual site was modeled after the actual Leschi Town combined arms collective training facility (CACTF), located at Joint Base Lewis-McChord (JBLM), WA.

 This virtual site is used for pre-mission rehearsals and simulated CAS missions for both JTACs and JFOs.
 For trainees who complete pre-mission rehearsals in the simulator then go on to train at the actual MOUT site, the simulated urban site improves their situational awareness and enables them to get to know the area before they set foot on Leschi Town.